MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 ms.reviewer: krbjoran
 ---

-# Display a file and save shared files to OneDrive or your work order
+# View service-related documentation and save shared files

-During your repair or inspection, you and your collaborators may want to view, refer to, and annotate an image or PDF.
+During your repair or inspection, you may want to refer to an image or PDF related to the asset or procedure you are completing.
-For example, you can place a service manual next to the asset you are working on or, during a call, a remote collaborator can share a reference image to help you better understand what an asset should look like after you've successfully repaired it.
+For example, you can place a wiring diagram in space next to the asset you are working on.
+During a video call, a remote collaborator can share a reference to help you better understand what an asset should look like after you've successfully repaired it.

 If you're in a video call, any call participant can annotate the file, just as they would annotate any physical object.

-## Display a OneDrive file in your space
+## Prepare your workspace with files from OneDrive

+Files are accessible at any time in Remote Assist.
+You do not need to be in a call to access your files from OneDrive and place them in your workspace.
 To display a OneDrive file, select the **Files tab**, or say “Remote Assist, Files" and select the file.
-The Files tab is accessible at any time: with or without being on a video call.
 The file will pop up as a new slate in your space.
 If you are on a video call, remote collaborators will be able to see the image or PDF file as long as you’re looking at it.
 Supported files include:
 - .jpg
 - .bmp
 - .png